somakeit/door-controller2/README.md

 For a detailed specifiction, see the [wiki](https://wiki.somakeit.org.uk/wiki/The_Door).

+master is unstable, it is suggested that production instances use the most recent release.

 ## Installing
 This is a pyrhon 2 program designed to run on a raspberry pi, though any posixy platform with spi & gpio should work.